 Friday.
 Following the Mass, people return home to eat the food blessed the

+day before.
 The Easter table will be covered with a white tablecloth.
 On the middle

 of the table in most homes housewife will put coloured eggs, cold meats,

 coils of sausages, ham, yeast cakes, pound cakes, poppy-seed cakes, and a

 lamb made of sugar.
 Polish Easter Soup called Zurek or White Barscz is

 often served at the Easter meal, garnished with the hard-boiled eggs and